mongodb/docs/source/includes/fact-use-cnames-for-config-servers.rst

-Use CNAMEs for your config servers to avoid downtime due to renaming or readdressing of such servers.
+Use CNAMEs to identify your for your config servers to the cluster so that you can rename and renumber your config servers without downtime.